SinaQane/Snake-and-Ladder/README.md

 B) Sniper (Red piece): Kills a random piece in its adjcent cells in each move.
 Making a alive piece dead and diactivating it.
 Getting a number "5" on the dice activates it.

-C) Bomber (Green piece): Kills every piece, destroys every prize in a 3*3 area and makes its cell black.
+C) Bomber (Green piece): Kills every piece and destroys every prize in the 3*3 area around it and changes its current cell's color to black.
 Getting a number "3" on the dice activates it.
+Double click on it for explosion.

 D) Thief (Yellow piece): It's always activated, it can go to every cell, and it can grab and move a prize from a point to the other one.
+Double click on it to grab/drop it's prize.

-7. There are four different sankes:
+7. There are four different kind of sankes:

 A) Normal (Blue snake): It moves piece to its tail and takes 3 points from you.